Ferrari 612 Scaglietti: 612 Kappa (2006)

+612 Russian Limited Edition (2007)

+Univeiled in December 2007, the Russian Limited Edition was only destined to the Russian market.
+Built at only 5 units, each copy was finished in a grey colour with a brown interior.

-GG50 (2006)
+GG50 (2005)

 The Ferrari GG50 is a concept car developed by Italian styling house Italdesign Giugiaro, commemorating the 50th anniversary of Giorgetto Giugiaro as an automobile designer.
 Based on the 612 Scaglietti, the car was designed by Giugiaro himself and has a fastback coupé body style with a shorter wheelbase than the donor car.
 The car features folding back seats and a tailgate in order for easy entry and exit of the passengers.
 The folding back seats also result in increased storage space.
 The roofline has been designed in a downsloping manner, resulting in more headroom for passengers in the rear seats.
 Apart from that, the car features a redesigned nose, unique wheels, a glass roof, front air vents near the front wheels for increased downforce and improved brake cooling, thinner headlamps and unique quad tail lamps.
 Giugiaro wanted a Ferrari that he could easily use with his family and which allowed easy entry and exit of passengers from the rear of the car.
 The mechanical components are the same as those found in a standard 612.

-The car was unveiled at the 2006 New York International Auto Show in April 2006.
+The car was unveiled at the 2005 Tokyo Motor Show.
 Ferrari provided a rolling chassis of the 612 Scaglietti and technical support to Italdesign during the build process.